Snowflake-Labs/terraform-provider-snowflake/docs/guides/authentication_methods.md

 }
 ```

-In case of any problems, please go to the [common issues section](#common-issues).

 ### JWT authenticator flow

 To use JWT authentication, you have to firstly generate key-pairs used by Snowflake.
 To correctly generate the necessary keys, follow [this guide](https://docs.snowflake.com/en/user-guide/key-pair-auth#configuring-key-pair-authentication) from the official Snowflake documentation.
-After you [set the generated public key](https://docs.snowflake.com/en/user-guide/key-pair-auth#assign-the-public-key-to-a-snowflake-user) to the Terraform user and [verified it](https://docs.snowflake.com/en/user-guide/key-pair-auth#verify-the-user-s-public-key-fingerprint),
+After you [set the generated public key](https://docs.snowflake.com/en/user-guide/key-pair-auth#assign-the-public-key-to-a-snowflake-user) to the Terraform user and [verify it](https://docs.snowflake.com/en/user-guide/key-pair-auth#verify-the-user-s-public-key-fingerprint),
 you can proceed with the following provider configuration:

 ```terraform